MILES GLORIOSVS - The Braggart Soldier

 Oh hell, but what if you

-You had used all your might: why through the hide, the entrails,
+Had used all your might? why through the hide, the entrails,

-And right through the elephant's bones would your fist have gone!
+And right through the beast's bones would your fist have gone!

 PYRG.